Water & Sewer

 To better respond to residential flooding, the City formed a Critical Response Team.
 The team will visit the site, assess that situation, and advise the homeowner on what steps should be taken to help prevent a reoccurrence of the problem.
 To set up an appointment to have your home assessed, call Water & Sewer at (847) 810-3570 on weekdays between 6:30 am and 3:00 pm.

-Smoke Testing and I&I ProgramsThe City of Lake Forest maintains two separate and distinct systems of sewers; storm sewer for stormwater and sanitary sewer for sanitary and wastewater.
+Smoke Testing/Inflow and Infiltration ProgramsThe City of Lake Forest maintains two separate and distinct systems of sewers; storm sewer for stormwater and sanitary sewer for sanitary and wastewater.
 Inflow & infiltration (I&I hereafter) occurs when stormwater enters into the City’s sanitary sewer system.
 Sanitary sewer systems are designed for sanitary wastewater and not stormwater.
 In municipal sanitary sewer systems where I&I is particularly bad, stormwater that has entered the sanitary system can easily overburden the system by overwhelming the ability of pipes and pumps to move waste water downstream.
 This can cause wastewater to back-up and, in some instances, flow back into residences.
 Excess wastewater in the system also causes pumps and wastewater treatment equipment at the City’s pump stations be overburdened which causes a loss in efficiency, increased operational costs, and ultimately shortens their life spans.
 I&I also presents environmental concerns.
 If stormwater is able to enter the sanitary system, sanitary wastewater may also be discharging into an area untreated.

 The City’s Public Works Department conducts periodic smoke testing to identify I&I. Smoke testing is a very common I&I identification technique that consists of blowing non-hazardous smoke mixed with large volumes of air into an identified portion of the sanitary sewer system.
 The smoke travels the path of least resistance and quickly shows up in both public and private areas that allow I&I. The testing identifies broken manholes, prohibited connections including roof drains, yard drains, uncapped lines and cracked mains and laterals.